artps/collaudo/README.md

 Collaudo
 ========

-Collaudo is a some http stress test tool simulation with a simple dashboard.
+Collaudo is a some http stress testing simulation with a simple dashboard.
 See screenshot:

 ![Collaudo](http://d.pr/i/jvtx+)